 Just popped.

-Uh today, as the world's largest retailer was forced to pay a hefty price for withdrawing from Germany, selling its stores there at a loss to a rival.
+Walmart stores posted its first profit decline in a decade today as the world's largest retailer was forced to pay a hefty price for withdrawing from Germany, selling its stores there at a loss to a rival, the chief executive Lee Scott.

 I better wait.

-There's so much cheering out there among the liberals in the audience, they're not hearing the rest of the story.
+There's so much cheering out there among the liberals in the audience.

 Walmart suffered a profit loss.

-I mean, this is the kind of thing that makes Liberal Democrats stand up and cheer, ladies.
+I mean, this is the kind of thing that makes liberal Democrats stand up and cheer, ladies.

-The chief executive Lee Scott also said that sales at Walmart's U.S. stores were disappointing as high gasoline and energy prices hit the pocketbooks of uh customers.
+The chief executive Lee Scott also said that sales at Walmart's U.S. stores were disappointing as high gasoline and energy prices hit the pocketbooks of customers.

 Results were still in line with expectations.

-The company reiterated its guidance uh for the year company stock fell 65% or one and a quarter percent, 1.4% to 4445 in late morning trading on the New York Stock Exchange.
+Company stock fell 65 cents or 1.25%, 1.4% to $44.45 in late morning trading on the New York Stock Exchange.

-Then Lament owns thirty-one thousand dollars of Walmart.
+Ned Lament owns $31,000 of Walmart.

-But I mean, you know, sometimes you gotta bend over and grab the ankles uh uh on just on principle, and uh Ned Lament and Walmart suffering some losses.
+But, I mean, you know, sometimes you got to bend over and grab the ankles just on principle.

-And I I I uh you probably saw this.
+And you probably saw this.

-You didn't see it.
+You didn't see it?

-Yeah, you gotta listen to this.
+Yeah, you got to listen to this.

-Um just listen to this.
+Just listen to this.

 I think he's interviewed Fidel.

-A question from Mike Wallace.
+At any rate, a question from Mike Wallace.

-What do you think of George Bush as a man as a commander-in-chief of the so-called free world?
+What do you think of George Bush as a man, as a commander-in-chief of the so-called free world?

 Mr. Bush can be in the service of his own people.

-Without killing people, without occupation, without threats.
+He can save the American economy without killing people, without occupation, without threats.

-I am very saddened to hear that one percent of the total population is in prisons.
+I am very saddened to hear that 1% of the total population is in prisons and 45 million people don't have a health care cover.

 That is very sad to hear.

-Holy cow, Amadinizad with Democrat talking points.
+Holy cow, Ahmadinezad with Democrat talking points.

 Democrat talking points.

-That's very sad for for him to hear.
+That's very sad for him to hear.

-But uh, please give him this message, sir.
+But please give him this message, sir.

 Those who refuse to accept an invitation to good will not have a good ending or fate.